- Book reviews

 The lesson is simple: if a Federal prosecutor believes you have the components of a suppressor, the knowledge to construct it and the intent to do so at some later point, they may elect to prosecute you.
-You will have to defend at great cost for something that could have been purchased legally for less than $300.
+You will then have to defend, at great cost, something that could have been purchased legally for less than $300.

 The other common type of suppressor supported by Internet component sales uses the body of a Maglite C or D cell flashlight.
 This type of suppressor is a very good option for a home-built suppressor and is commonly made on a Form 1.
 Since the flashlight tubes are already serialized and threaded, it is great base to begin making a legal suppressor.

 This type of suppressor is made with two milled parts that replace the endcap and lens cap portion of a larger Maglite.
 One is tapped to receive a threaded firearm’s barrel, the lens cap replacement is a solid piece that screws on to the existing external threads and must be drilled open by the owner to complete the build.
-Prepper’s Discount offers all of the items needed to manufacture a Form 1 suppressor build, including center-punched (although not cut completely through) freeze plugs. http://www.preppersdiscount.com/store/c3/Maglite_Adapters_.html
+Freeze plugs, which are designed for use in cars, are then used as baffles.

 “Another example of parts redesigned and intended for use in assembling or fabricating a firearm silencer are automotive engine freeze plugs that have been modified by drilling a hole through their center to permit passage of a bullet.” atf-p-5320-8-chapter-2

-Since a drilled-through freeze plug could not be used for it intended purpose to retain liquids in a vehicle, BATFE freely assumes the only reason to possess one would be to use it as a baffle in a suppressor.
+Since a drilled-through freeze plug could no longer be used for it intended purpose in an automobile, BATFE freely assumes the only reason to possess one would be to use it as a baffle in a suppressor.
 If that suppressor is unregistered, its possession is a Federal felony.

 It is tempting to feel that owning the parts of a suppressor without actually assembling them is a safe alternative to submitting forms to the Federal government and undergoing enhanced scrutiny.
 I know several prepper’s who have chosen this option, feeling that they have complied with the letter, if not the spirit of the law.
-In doing so they overlook the broadness of prosecutorial discretion and the legal fact that their intent and abilities will be considered as part of the decision to prosecute as well as evidence presented to the jury themselves.
+In doing so they overlook the broadness of prosecutorial discretion and the legal fact that their intent and abilities will be considered as part of the decision to prosecute.

 If Federal investigators were to find you possession of a Maglite flashlight, expansion plugs that fit a 1993 Buick Century (with no car of that type in your history) a jig to center holes in the plugs and the manufactured endcaps that were legally sold to you online, you will most likely be charged with owning an unregistered silencer and face felony prosecution.